AmyFong82/AmyFong82.github.io/_posts/2021-05-10-javascript_api_project.markdown

 Then I started with my second try: a Sight Word Practice Game for Toddlers.
 I want the users to be able to track their progress if they don't want to finish the whole game in one try, so user info storage is still necessary.
 I decide to go with the local storage.
 Since it's just a game, and nothing really personal or important is being stored, I feel comfortable with exposing the user info in the local storage.

-But the "preventDefault()" also threw me off, and I took about 2 days to figure out what is wrong with the user login.
+But the "preventDefault()" also threw me off, and I took about 2 days to figure out what is wrong with the user login when they submit the form.
 I used the HTML5 default form validations, so when I use preventDefault() in my js, it disabled the HTML5 default form validation from working.
 I didn't know it was a problem, but finally figured out I can check if there's anything entered by a user before running the preventDefault().

-I'm very happy to have learn so much from doing this project, and am excited to learn more in the coming sections.
+I'm very happy to have learned so much from doing this project, and am excited to learn more in the coming sections.